-David Gardner is International Affairs Editor and Associate Editor at the Financial Times (FT).
-He joined the paper in 1978 and has worked mainly as a foreign correspondent, a regional specialist, or writer on international affairs.
+David Gardner was International Affairs Editor and Associate Editor at the Financial Times (FT).
+He joined the paper in 1978 and worked mainly as a foreign correspondent, a regional specialist, or writer on international affairs.

 From 1978-80, Mr. Gardner was the FT’s Spain correspondent, covering the country’s democratic transition.
 From 1980-83, he worked on the International Desk, launching the first FT international edition.
 From 1984-89, he was Mexico and Central America correspondent, covering the start of Mexico’s transition to democracy.
 From 1989-90, he served as FT Deputy Features Editor, and thereafter as Brussels correspondent until 1994.
 From 1995-99, Mr. Gardner became the FT’s Middle East Editor, before later moving to New Delhi to become South Asia Bureau Chief until 2001.
 From 2002-06, he served as FT’s International Affairs Writer, and from 2006-10 as Chief Leader Writer & Associate Editor.